 In March of 2016, Nadia and her husband, who was also a teacher in the UK, decided to move to Canada with their three young children.
 Prior to their move, they researched the reaccreditation pathway they would both have to complete in order to become licensed educators in Canada.
 Despite her impressive resume, Nadia was aware that she would face challenges in working as a teacher in Canada.
 Yet, her immense passion for her work motivated her to strive for success.

-Six months after her arrival in Ontario, Nadia registered for the required courses at the Ontario College of Teachers.
+Six months after her arrival in Ontario, Nadia applied to the Ontario College of Teachers.
 She discovered Windmill Microlending’s loan program through her online research, and she was thrilled to receive the necessary funds for her licensing process.

 Nadia completed her courses and was able to secure a job as an elementary school teacher in the Durham region in Ontario.
 Last year, she and her husband welcomed their fourth child to the family, a baby boy.